asaniczka/asaniczka_pip/README.md

 ## Note:

-Remember to run `playwright install` on cmd/terminal after installation to install playwright browsers
+- Remember to run `playwright install` on cmd/terminal after installation to install playwright browsers
+- Remember to lock in the version of this package that you're using.
+Backwards compatibilty between major & minor versions is not guranteed

 ## Usage